-o Cleaning and disinfection requirements from the Centers for Disease Control and Prevention (CDC) and the Department of Health will be adhered to.

-o Custodial logs will be maintained that include the date, time and scope of cleaning and disinfection.
-Cleaning and disinfection frequency will be identified for each facility type and responsibilities will be assigned.

-o Hand hygiene stations will be provided and maintained, including handwashing with soap, running warm water, and disposable paper towels, as well as an alcohol-based hand sanitizer containing 60% or more alcohol for areas where handwashing is not feasible.

-o Regular cleaning and disinfection of facilities and more frequent cleaning and disinfection for high-risk areas used by many individuals and for frequently touched surfaces, including desks and cafeteria tables will be conducted.

-o Regular cleaning and disinfection of restrooms will be performed.

-o Cleaning and disinfection of exposed areas will be performed in the event an individual is confirmed to have COVID-19, with such cleaning and disinfection to include, at a minimum, all heavy transit areas and high-touch surfaces.

-o Although cleaning and disinfection is primarily a custodial responsibility, appropriate cleaning and disinfection supplies will be provided to faculty and staff as approved by Central Administration.

-o Additional paper towel dispensers may be installed in other designated spaces.

-Upon request, Facilities Services will provide CDC approved disinfecting solutions for additional on the spot disinfecting.
-This should be done daily or between use as much as possible.
-Examples of frequently touched areas in schools may include: o Bus seats and handrails.

-o Buttons on vending machines and elevators.

-o Changing tables.

-o Classroom desks and chairs.

-o Door handles and push plates.

-o Handles on equipment (e.g., athletic equipment).

-o Handrails, ballet barres.

-o Dance studio floors.

-o Kitchen and bathroom faucets.

-o Light switches.

-- o Lunchroom tables and chairs.

-- o Positive Academic Support Solution (PASS) Rooms.

-- o Related Services Spaces.

-- o Shared computer or piano keyboards and mice.

-- o Shared desktops.

-- o Shared telephones.
+- We will follow cleaning and disinfection requirements from the Centers for Disease Control and Prevention (CDC) and the Department of Health will be adhered to. - Custodial logs will be maintained that include the date, time and scope of cleaning and disinfection.
+Cleaning and disinfection frequency will be identified for each facility type and responsibilities will be assigned. - Hand hygiene stations will be provided and maintained, including handwashing with soap, running warm water, and disposable paper towels, as well as an alcohol-based hand sanitizer containing 60% or more alcohol for areas where handwashing is not feasible. - Regular cleaning and disinfection of facilities and more frequent cleaning and disinfection for high-risk areas used by many individuals and for frequently touched surfaces, including desks and cafeteria tables will be conducted. - Regular cleaning and disinfection of restrooms will be performed. - Cleaning and disinfection of exposed areas will be performed in the event an individual is confirmed to have communicable disease, with such cleaning and disinfection to include, at a minimum, all heavy transit areas and high-touch surfaces. - Although cleaning and disinfection is primarily a custodial responsibility, appropriate cleaning and disinfection supplies will be provided to faculty and staff as approved by Central Administration. - Additional paper towel dispensers may be installed in other designated spaces.